openshift/trustee-fbc/README.md

 ## Update the FBC

-1. Update the digests in `catalog-template.json`.
+1. Run `./update.sh` to update the digests in the template.
 1. Run `./render.sh` to update the actual catalog.
 1. Good job, now open a pull request with your changes.